cbserra/stravital/README.md

-## A Simple Boilerplate for your React Application
+# A Simple Boilerplate for your React Application

-# This Boilerplate build by Vite and Styled with TailwindCSS
+## This Boilerplate build with Vite and Styled with TailwindCSS